Tuffy’s Dog Food receives the Advisor’s second-lowest tier rating of 2 star.

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

 The Bottom Line

-Judging by its ingredients alone, Tuffy’s Dog Food appears to be a below-average kibble.
+Judging by its ingredients alone, Tuffy’s Dog Food looks like a below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 28% and a mean fat level of 15%.
 Together, these figures suggest a carbohydrate content of 49% for the overall product line.